ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

     Core 3:       +35.0°C  (high = +105.0°C, crit = +105.0°C)
     ~~~

-    Notice how the command outputs all sorts of information from the system: different temperature measurements from different adapters and interfaces, the speed of the fans present in my host and also some voltage information.
+    Notice how the command outputs all sorts of information from the system: different temperature measurements from different adapters and interfaces, the speed of the fans present in the host and also some voltage information.
 Also see how the command has printed `ALARM` on several lines, which are warnings of things the command is finding odd.
-Since my computer is working fine, this is more probably a question of configuring the command so it evaluates the values properly.
+Since this guide's host is working fine, this is more probably a question of configuring the command so it evaluates the values properly.
 As you may imagine, the output of this command will be quite different in your machine.

 #### The Stress Terminal UI: s-tui

 The _Stress Terminal UI_, or just `s-tui`, is a command that gives you a much more graphical vision of the current performance of your hardware.
-To get it, just install its package with `apt`.
+To get it, just install its package with `apt`:

 ~~~sh
 $ apt install -y s-tui
 ~~~

-With the package installed, just execute the `s-tui` command.
+With the package installed, just execute the `s-tui` command:

 > [!IMPORTANT]
+> **Execute s-tui with `sudo` when using a regular user**\
 > When using a **non-root** user, execute this command with `sudo` so it can access all the system sensors.

 ~~~sh
 $ s-tui
 ~~~

-You should see the main screen of `s-tui` immediately.
+You should see the main screen of `s-tui` immediately:

 ![Main screen of s-tui](images/g003/pve_node_shell_s-tui.webp "Main screen of s-tui")

-You can use the arrows or the Page Up/Down keys to browse in the left-side menu and even change some options.
-Going down in the menu, you'll see all the sensors this command is able to read.
+You can use the arrows or the `Page Up/Down keys` to browse in the left-side menu and even change some options.
+Going down in the menu, you can see all the sensors this command is able to read.
 The settings of `s-tui` are kept in the user's `.config/s-tui` folder.

 ## Relevant system paths